Apple Pie Spice

 I keep a jar of this homemade apple pie spice in the pantry, especially when fall rolls around.
 It’s just one of those staples I always reach for when baking apple cinnamon bread or tossing together a quick apple crisp.

 Some recipes throw in cardamom or cloves.
-Others stick to more basic ingredients.
+Others stick to more basic ingredients like cinnamon, nutmeg, ginger, and allspice.

 Mine doesn’t have cardamom and uses a fair amount of cinnamon as the main flavor.
 Basically, it’s a handful of spices that you probably have on hand.